AliyaAsad/sampling/02_activities/assignments/a2_survey_design_and_evaluation.md

 Describe your target population, sampling frame, sampling units, and observational units:
 ```
-- Target population will all employee working at Freshbite Inc.
+- Target population will all employees working at Freshbite Inc.
 - Sampling frame: will be all employees at Freshbite Inc. The frame will include people from all departments and job levels so we can make a better comparison and have more wholistic data on our hands.
-- Sampling unit will be the individuals employees within the company.
+- Sampling unit will be the individual employees within the company.
 - The observational units refer to the specific data points collected from each employee, including their responses to the survey questions regarding tenure, department, job level, job satisfaction, feedback on management, and suggestions for improvements.
 Each response will be analyzed to identify trends and areas needing attention within the organization

 Your 5-10 question survey: